Building Area Measurements: The GRUN Framework Explained

 Let’s break down each area type in detail:

-Gross Area is the total floor area of a building – the most inclusive measurement and the starting point for all other calculations.
+Gross area, also referred to as gross floor area, is the total floor area of a building.
+It is the most inclusive measurement and the starting point for all other calculations.

 It includes:

-Gross Area is typically used for zoning calculations, construction budgeting, and overall building planning.
+Gross floor area is typically used for zoning calculations, construction budgeting, and overall building planning.
 For example, if you have a building footprint of 60′ x 100′, the gross square footage per floor would be 6,000 square feet.

 But here’s where confusion often starts – there are actually different ways to measure gross floor area depending on who you ask!